dag/flask-zodb/docs/index.rst

 ------------

 ZODB relies on transactions to write changes to the storage.
-Flask-ZODB provides a transactive context manager that lets us work with the object store easily::
+Flask-ZODB provides a transactional context manager that lets us work with the object store easily::

     with db.transaction() as root: